Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-form-handling/react-form-handling.md

   - form
 ---

-In the first part of this React series, we covered some of the basic React fundamentals, set up React working environment and started writing our Todos React app.
+In the [first part of the React tutorial for beginners](/blog/react-tutorial-for-beginners/ "react tutorial"), we covered some of the basics of React; set up React working environment and started writing our Todos application.

 <PostSeriesLink
 label="This React tutorial is part 2 of 6 in the React for beginners series."